Radiogenic nuclide: Radiogenic heating

 Radiogenic heating occurs as a result of the release of heat energy from radioactive decay during the production of radiogenic nuclides.
 Along with primordial heat (resulting from planetary accretion), radiogenic heating occurring in the mantle and crust make up the two main sources of heat in the Earth's interior.
 Most of the radiogenic heating in the Earth results from the decay of the daughter nuclei in the decay chains of uranium-238 and thorium-232, and potassium-40.
+Radiogenic heating is of serious concern in the management of radioactive wastes, and is expected to significantly raise the temperature of a deep geological repository for the long term disposal of high-level wastes.